emreakdas/rnd-invoice-template-builder/README.md

 ## Resizable and Draggable Invoice Template Builder

-Bu proje sürüklenebilir ve yeniden boyutlanabilir şekilde fatura şablonu oluşturmak için oluşturulmuştur.
+This project is designed to create an invoice template with draggable and resizable components.

-## Özellikler
+## Features

-- Bileşen ekleme-çıkarma (Logo, Ürün Alanı, Fatura Bilgileri, vs.)
+- Add/remove components (Logo, Product Area, Invoice Details, etc.)
-- "del" tuşu ile bileşen silme
+- Delete components with the "del" key
-- Sürüklenebilir bileşenler
+- Draggable components
-- Yeniden boyutlanabilir bileşenler
+- Resizable components
-- Zoom desteği
+- Zoom support
-- Playground alanının sürüklenebilmesi
+- Draggable playground area

-## Yol Haritası
+## Roadmap

-- Playground alanında size (width, height) seçebilme
+- Ability to select size (width, height) for the playground area
-- Önizleme
+- Preview functionality
-- Performans düzeltmeleri
+- Performance improvements
 - ...

-## Katkı
+## Contribution

-Katkılara her zaman açığız!
-Proje geliştirme aşamasındadır.
+Contributions are always welcome!
+The project is in the development stage.